ALib C++ Library

 Definition sharedptr.inl:64

-std::atomic< unsigned int > refCount
+std::atomic< unsigned > refCount

 The reference counter used to implement the std::shared_ptr behavior.